easysql/easy_sql/docs/easy_sql/syntax.md

 ### Control execution flow

-For an imperative language, provide a way to control execution flow is important.
+For an imperative language, providing a way to control execution flow is important.

 Back to the top, there is a case mentioned that
 'we would like to use large computing resources when we're handling data in the first partition since the amount of data there is far larger than that in the other partitions'.
-In order to implement this in ETL, we need to control the execution flow to configure a large computing resources.
+In order to implement this in ETL, we need to control the execution flow to configure a large computing resource.

 A common way in general programming language to handle this is to provide some 'if' statement.
 And we need to provide a condition expression for 'if' statement.
 The inner action of 'if' statement is then executed according to the true or false value of the condition expression.

 Easy SQL provides a similar way to control execution flow.
-We can control if a step need to be executed by providing a 'if' statement after any step definition.
+We can control if a step needs to be executed by providing a 'if' statement after any step definition.
 Below is an example:

 ```sql